ballerina-platform/ballerina-dev-website/learn/user-guide/testing-ballerina-code/writing-tests.md

 ## Setup and Teardown

-The following test annotations can be used to set up and tear down instructions.
-These annotations enable executing instructions at different levels.
+The following test annotations can be used to set up and tear down the instructions.
+These annotations enable executing the instructions at different levels.

 ### @test:BeforeSuite {}